Perspective | Dodgers have talent, tradition and a fat payroll. Rays have ... one of those — and a chance.

 The current Dodgers are a super-rich franchise that also thinks it is more analytically advanced than any other team.
 After all, team president Andrew Friedman built the 2008 Rays, who reached the World Series with no visible means of support.

-When David Price sat out the season due to pandemic health concerns, the Dodgers acted like they had so much gifted young pitching, and so many sabermetrically approved ways to patch it together, that they could go with Kershaw, Buehler and Figure It Out.
+When David Price sat out the season because of pandemic health concerns, the Dodgers acted as if they had so much gifted young pitching and so many sabermetrically approved ways to patch it together that they could go with Kershaw, Buehler and Figure It Out.
 Someone would emerge.

 Plenty of Dodgers, young and old, pitched well.
 But the Rays are still the team with three traditional starters who can go 100 pitches.
-The third such fellow, veteran Charlie Morton, who’ll face Buehler in Game 3, has a career postseason record of 7-2 with a 2.84 ERA.
+The third such fellow, veteran Charlie Morton, who will face Buehler in Game 3, has a career postseason record of 7-2 with a 2.84 ERA.

 With the deep Rays bullpen, Tampa Bay only needs Morton to be as good as Buehler for four or five innings.
-L.A. probably needs at least six from Buehler to take pressure off the back of its pen.
+Los Angeles probably needs at least six from Buehler to take pressure off the back of its bullpen.

-If the Rays’ Tyler Glasnow, who was nervous and wild in Game 1, can get his 100 mph fastball and lethal breaking ball under even adequate command, L.A. faces few easy matchups.
+If the Rays’ Tyler Glasnow, who was nervous and wild in Game 1, can get his 100-mph fastball and lethal breaking ball under even adequate command, Los Angeles faces few easy matchups.

-Some are stunned that top payroll teams, including the 2020 Yanks in the playoffs, would commit so profoundly to analytics.
+Some are stunned that top payroll teams, including the 2020 Yankees in the playoffs, would commit so profoundly to analytics.
 The Dodgers may end up using a “bullpen game” three times in one World Series!

-When the tiny-budget Rays, who got saves from 13 pitchers this year, use a four-man outfield against .307 hitter Justin Turner with two-on and two-out and Tampa Bay leading 5-2 in the fifth, that is MLB at its richest — strategically.
+When the tiny-budget Rays, who got saves from 13 pitchers this year, use a four-man outfield against .307 hitter Justin Turner with two on and two out and Tampa Bay leading 5-2 in the fifth, that is MLB at its richest — strategically.

-A Rays team that “shouldn’t” be able to win a title thinks it gets a tiny edge if it makes a trade: Increase Turner’s chance for an RBI single through the empty infield but cut off all gaps to prevent a two-run double that reaches the wall.
+A Rays team that “shouldn’t” be able to win a title thinks it gets a tiny edge if it makes a trade: increase Turner’s chance for an RBI single through the empty infield but cut off all gaps to prevent a two-run double that reaches the wall.

-The Rays, with their blazing pen, can live with 5-3 but want to prevent 5-4.
-That’s daring, adorable and enriches MLB because no other major sport has found a way for its have-nots to dream so big.
+The Rays, with their blazing bullpen, can live with 5-3 but want to prevent 5-4.
+That is daring and adorable and enriches MLB because no other major sport has found a way for its have-nots to dream so big.

 But when the Dodgers flatter themselves that they can win the World Series with such heavy reliance on “openers” and bullpen games — wheeling in a relief circus in Game 2 of Tony Gonsolin, Dylan Floro, Victor Gonzalez, Dustin May, Joe Kelly, Alex Wood and Jake McGee — there’s something in us, maybe not the best part, that wants the whole thing to blow up in their Dodger Blue caviar.

-We all suspect the champagne will probably still go to the long-denied Dodgers.
-But, for now, the door seems cracked open just a bit for the Tampa Bay paupers.
+We all suspect the champagne probably still will go to the long-denied Dodgers.
+But for now, the door seems cracked open just a bit for the Tampa Bay paupers.